 Also, depending on your household income, we’ll review the amount of tax credits you will receive that will further lower your rate.
 If you’re not eligible for tax relief, then we may look at policies “outside” of the Exchange, which may be more cost-effective.
 Additional information about Exchange Rates In Ohio is available.

-So…if you still think you can’t get health insurance in Ohio and you would like additional information on these plans, including current rates, please call or email us.
-Your personal information is never shared with any other third party.
+So…if you still think you can’t get medical coverage, and you would like additional information on these plans, including current rates, please call or email us.